 - If there are more people, make multiple copies of the same questions or throw in some of your own.

 - What are you most thankful for and why?

 - Share one of your favorite memories.

 - What is something that meant a great deal to you that someone did?

-- What is your favorite tradition for any holiday?
+- Name your favorite tradition for any holiday?

 - What did someone do to make you say thank you recently?

-- Go in a circle and have everyone answer their question.
+- Go in a circle and have everyone answer their questions.